UnknownLoop11/hacker-news-app/README.md

   ➜  Network: use --host to expose
   ➜  press h + enter to show help
 ```
 Just Copy/Paste the Local URL into the browser.
+And the webpage will be visible to you.

 <hr />